 At the first stop on our journey to San Francisco, we stayed in Gold Beach Oregon as we intentionally wanted to go down the coastline to get there.
 It was about a 6 hour drive down, but we weren’t just racing to get to Gold Beach.
 We had a few stops before arriving that made this part of the trip special.
 The southern Oregon coast is magical and it would be a waste if we didn’t stop at some of the viewpoints.
 We’ve never visited this place in the world.

-Last week, I began the epic saga of the horrors of Idaho.
-While the trip down turned out alright, we had only hit the tip of the iceberg.
+Last time, I began the epic saga of the horrors of Idaho.
+While the trip south for Christmas turned out alright, we had only hit the tip of the iceberg.
+It was about to get much much worse.
 Herein lies the crazy conclusion…